SterneStehen/equipment-maintenance-api/README.md

 Authenticated users can list and read work orders.
 Administrators and dispatchers can create and update them.
 A work order cannot be opened or updated for decommissioned equipment. `assigned_to` is optional, but when supplied it must point to an existing user with the `technician` role.

+Work-order state changes use explicit transition endpoints.
+Allowed transitions are `open -> in_progress`, `open -> canceled`, `in_progress -> completed`, `in_progress -> canceled`, and `completed -> closed`.
+Closed and canceled work orders are terminal.
+Every transition writes a history row in the same database transaction.
+Assigned technicians may start and complete only their own work orders; administrators and dispatchers may run operational transitions.

 Supported filters are `status`, `priority`, `equipment_id`, `assigned_to`, `q`, `limit`, and `offset`.

 ```sh